yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 **Take a `Reward`:**

-Use this to redeem a `Reward` from your user.
+Use this to recall a `Reward` from your user.

 ``` cs
 reward.Take();